on4r4p/Copernicus/README.md

 - ~~catch all mails found in results~~
 - ~~Add FullAuto mode for PagesBlanches (testings all cities with more than 10 000 inhabitants )~~

-*Wrote this cause of the maltego community limitation (12 results only=
+*Wrote this cause of the maltego community limitation (12 results only)*